aidenybai/million/website/pages/blog/noSlot.en-US.md

 ### Unpredictable Structure

-The users would find it hard to predict where `<slot />` elements are going to be appended, specially when they adopt the [auto](/docs/automatic) mode.
+The users would find it hard to predict where `<slot />` elements are going to be appended, especially when they adopt the [auto](/docs/automatic) mode.

-`<slot />` are also wrapped around some of the props in auto mode because the compiler might decide that the rendering those prps might be handled better by React rather than Million.
+`<slot />` are also wrapped around some of the props in auto mode because the compiler might decide that the rendering of those props might be handled by React rather than Million.
 We call those "React render scope"s which are just [React portals](https://react.dev/reference/react-dom/createPortal).

 ## Solution

 After 30 days of failed [trial](https://github.com/aidenybai/million/pull/858) for removing the need for `<slot />`, I found out this is not an easy thing to do.
 It was hard to predict React's behaviour, having siblings caused bugs, portals were not being rendered in right position and many complicated issues like that.

-So the decision was to take this step by step as an experimentation and tackling each API (block, For, ...) seperately so we see how far can we go with this.
+So the decision was to take this step by step as an experimentation and tackling each API (block, For, ...) separately so we see how far can we go with this.

 Now million offers an experimental flag to enable the `noSlot` mode which avoids wrapping million blocks with `<slot />` elements.